roadwarriorslive/Pipulate/README.rst

 on.
 It's far too easy to have 2 files with the same name.
 Be sure to use the long string of characters copied out of a Google Sheet URL for the key.
 That's the long string of alphanumeric gobbledygook not broken up by slashes.
-The tab_name is always "Sheet1" on a freshly-made sheet.
+The name is always "Sheet1" on a freshly-made sheet.
 If you rename it or want to manipulate a different tab, be sure to make it match this.
 The rows and cols tuple defines the rectangular region you will want to manipulate.